samanrashidii/stream-configs/about.md

 ## What games do I play now?

 - Overwatch 50%
+- Valorant 20%
-- Story/Nostalgia Games 20%
+- Story/Nostalgia Games 10%
-- Fortnite 10%
+- Fortnite 5%
 - Apex 5%
-- Call of Duty: Warzone 5%
 - Heroes of the Storm 5%
 - Heroes of Newerth 5%